OpenOmics/mpox-seek/README.md

  * [<code>mpox-seek <b>install</b></code>](https://openomics.github.io/mpox-seek/usage/install/): Download reference files locally.
  * [<code>mpox-seek <b>cache</b></code>](https://openomics.github.io/mpox-seek/usage/cache/): Cache software containers locally.

-**mpox-seek** is a streamlined viral metagenomics pipeline to align, collapse, and visualize targeted monekypox samples.
+**mpox-seek** is a streamlined viral metagenomics pipeline to align, collapse, and visualize targeted or whole-genome monekypox samples.
 It relies on technologies like [Singularity<sup>1</sup>](https://singularity.lbl.gov/) to maintain the highest-level of reproducibility.
 The pipeline consists of a series of data processing and quality-control steps orchestrated by [Snakemake<sup>2</sup>](https://snakemake.readthedocs.io/en/stable/), a flexible and scalable workflow management system, to submit jobs to a cluster.

 The pipeline is compatible with data generated from [Nanopore sequencing technologies](https://nanoporetech.com/).
 As input, it accepts a set of FastQ files and can be run locally on a compute instance or on-premise using a cluster.
 A user can define the method or mode of execution.
 The pipeline can submit jobs to a cluster using a job scheduler like SLURM (more coming soon!).
 A hybrid approach ensures the pipeline is accessible to all users.